ALSO SEE

-Getting the Most from Your Home Mortgage Interest Deduction
+Getting The Most From Your Home Mortgage Interest Deduction

 The home mortgage interest deduction is limited to interest on debts that are secured by your principal residence and one second home.
 The deduction is also limited in amount, depending on the purpose for borrowing the money.
 You can deduct interest paid on the first $1 million of debt used for acquiring, constructing or substantially improving your residence (this is called “acquisition debt”).
 In addition, you can deduct up to $100,000 of home equity debt, no matter how you used the money.
 There are other details to consider.
 For example, you cannot take advantage of this deduction unless you itemize your deductions, and there are different rules for mortgages in place before October 14, 1987.
 These details and more are explained in IRS Publication 936.